 Who won Harris vs Spivak?

-Walt Harris beat Sergey Spivac by during the main card of UFC on ESPN+ 9, on Saturday 4th May 2019 at Canadian Tire Centre in Ottawa.
+Walt Harris beat Sergey Spivac by knockout in the 1st round during the main card of UFC on ESPN+ 9, on Saturday 4th May 2019 at Canadian Tire Centre in Ottawa.

-The fight was scheduled to take place over 3 rounds in the Heavyweight division, which meant there was no weight limit.
+The fight was scheduled to take place over 3 rounds in the Heavyweight division, which meant the weight limit was 265 pounds (18.9 stone or 120.2 KG).

 Harris vs Spivak stats

-Walt Harris stepped into the octagon with a record of 11 wins, 7 loses and 0 draws, 11 of those wins coming by the way of knock out.
+Walt Harris stepped into the octagon with a record of 11 wins, 7 losses and 0 draws, 11 of those wins coming by the way of knock out.

-Sergey Spivac made his way to the cage with an unblemished record of 9 wins and 0 draws, with 4 of those by knock out and 5 by submission.
+Sergey Spivac made his way to the cage with an unblemished record of 9 wins, 0 losses, and 0 draws, 4 of those wins coming by knock out and 5 by submission.

-The stats suggested Harris had a massive power advantage over Spivac, boasting at 100% knock out percentage over Spivac's 44%.
+The stats suggested Harris had a massive power advantage over Spivac, boasting a 100% knock out percentage over Spivac's 44%.

-If the fight went to the ground, their records suggested Spivac had a massive advantage over Harris, boosting at 56% submission rate over Harris' 0%.
+If the fight went to the ground, their records suggested Spivac had a massive advantage over Harris, boasting a 56% submission rate over Harris' 0%.

 Harris had a height advantage of 2 inches over Spivac.
 That also extended to a 3-inch reach advantage.